A

 Harry Plotz (US), Peter K. Olitsky (US), and Geoege Baehr (US)

-isolated and identified the etiological agent of typhus fever as Rickettsia prowazekii (1199; 1200).
+isolated and identified the etiological agent of typhus fever (camp fever)

 Harry Plotz (US), Peter K. Olitsky (US), and George Baehr (US)

-developed a vaccine that proved effective against typhus fever (1201).
+developed a vaccine that proved effective against typhus fever (camp fever) (1227).

 Henrique da Rocha-Lima (BR) showed that the bacterium which

-Ricketts and Wilder found in the gut of lice feeding on typhus patients, is an intracellular parasite and very likely the
+Ricketts and Wilder found in the gut of lice feeding on typhus (camp fever) patients, is an intracellular parasite and very

-of that disease, and Stanislas Josef Matthias von Prowázek (CZ) who also died
+and Stanislas Josef Matthias von Prowázek (CZ) who also died of typhus (camp fever) while studying it (365).

 Edmund Weil (AT) and Arthur Felix (PL-GB) reported that the sera

-or epidemic, typhus.
-It was first known as the Neill phenomenon; later
+It was first known as the Neill phenomenon; later called the Neill-Mooser

 William Fletcher (MY) and J.E.
 Lesslar (MY) found that the Proteus OX-K strain appears specifically